aloneStarDev/shProject/README.md

 sudo -u postgres psql postgres

+before all we should start postgresql service:
+----->sudo systemctl start postgresql to enable it for auto start:
+----->sudo systemctl enable postgresql

-createuser myusername with mypassword
+create user myusername with password 'mypassword'
-// my user name is star and my password is Amirhossein@0022970916
+// my userName is star and my password is Amirhossein@0022970916 create database dbname owner username

-createdb fpdb --owner star
+//create database fpdb owner star grant previlage on database dbname to username
+//grant all on database fpdb to star after doing all of this we should add user to pg_hba.conf for this we sould go to postgres shell
+	---------------> su - postgres
+	---------------> cd data
+	---------------> vim pg_hba.conf
+and then we should add own user and database to list with md5 method
 ====================================================
 to compile every c program in linux by gcc we use this command to make a executable file and then run it: